19 Types of Insects in New York

 Unlike honeybees, bumblebees allow their legs to hang down when they fly.

-Bumblebees don’t live in hives; instead, they live in nests with a few hundred other colony members.
+Bumblebees don’t live in hives; they live in nests with a few hundred other colony members.
 You can find these nests in compost, leaf piles, or underground burrows.

 Bumblebees are not among the more aggressive stinging insects and won’t sting unless provoked.
 They also produce honey but eat it all by themselves.